mwaugh0328/welfare_migration/revision2_code/README.md

 specs.n_perm_shocks = 24;
 specs.n_trans_shocks = 15;
 ```
-and things will run in about half the time
+and things will run in about 36 seconds on my laptop.

 #### Basic Calls
 ---